June 7, 2020

 - Physical observation of office with pictures of equipment (typically performed by PTS staff)

-- Lists of insurances on plan
+- Lists of insurance plans

 - Office hours

 As mentioned, it is vital to understand the value of your practice before deciding your practice’s future.
-If you don’t, you will not fully understand your options, and will inevitably make an uneducated decision that can affect your entire future.
+If you don’t, you will not fully understand your options and will inevitably make an uneducated decision that can affect your entire future.
 For this reason, it is advised to reach out to a reputable company to perform a valuation for your practice.